 To harden plants off, bring them outside 5-7 days before transplanting them into your garden.
 Their soft stems become stronger with each passing breeze.
 They grow accustomed to direct sunlight, to the sensation of raindrops, to the shifting temperatures of day and night.
 What if it freezes?
 When is too early?
 Read on.

 Here in the Northeast, we can transplant hardened off, cold-hardy kale, broccoli, chard, spinach and onion six weeks before, and sometimes more, Memorial Day.
-The list is much longer, but some of my other favorite cold-hardy crops you can transplant early include kohlrabi, arugula, spinach, certain lettuces (Winter Density is exceptionally cold tolerant), and scallions.
+The list is much longer, but some of my other favorite cold-hardy crops you can transplant early include kohlrabi, arugula, spinach, cold-tolerant lettuces (Winter Density is exceptional), and scallions.

 This 'Plato II' romaine lettuce is surprisingly cold-hardy in spring and bolt-resistant in summer heat.